redblaze/node-mysql/README.md

                             conn/*This is already a transactional connection.*/,
                             function(
                                 conn/*No new transactional connection created.
-                                      This connection is the same one as the in the caller context*/, cb
+                                      This connection is the same one as in the calling context*/,
+                                cb
                             ) {
                                 console.log(conn.__transaction__)